 The 10 Best Camp Stoves

 This wiki has been updated 36 times since it was first published in March of 2015.
 Whether you're going deep into the backcountry or just into the backyard, you can enjoy hot food and drinks in any location with one of these efficient camp stoves.
 Ranging from the ultraportable to multi-burner models that are capable of preparing feasts for the whole family, their compact designs make them perfect companions for your next hiking, camping, or tailgating adventure.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes